solwhitehorn/solwhitehorn.github.io/_drafts/2020-07-30-switch-future-ports.md

 Castlevania: Symphony of the Night begins during the ending of the previous game in the series, Castlevania: Rondo of Blood, where Richter Belmont confronts and defeats Count Dracula.
 Four years later, in 1796, Richter goes missing and Dracula's castle reappears.Alucard, Dracula's dhampir son arrives at the castle to destroy it[^csotn].

-This is another gem from the PlayStation era that is still a fan favorite.
-Never forget that this game is at the heart of the Metroidvania style that is still a big thing amount indie devs.
+This is another gem from the PlayStation era that is still a fan favorite, and of course one of mine.
+And to add to that this game is with Super Metroid, the roots of the famous *Metroidvania* genre that is vastly popular now, especially among indie developers.
+The game has recently been ported to Android and iOS with absolutely no announcement up until the release date.
+One can hope that the PS4 port (Symphony and Rondo of Blood bundled) will someday be shadow ported to our beloved Switch.

-To be continued

 [^csotn]:https://en.wikipedia.org/wiki/Castlevania:_Symphony_of_the_Night#Plot